-Capacity that is not already scheduled in the IFM may be selected as RUC Capacity through the RUC process of the DAM.
+Capacity that is not already scheduled in the IFM may be selected as RUC Capacity to meet a RUC Procurement Target.

+31.5.5.1 Nodal Procurement and Deliverability of Reliability Capacity

+RUC optimizes procurement of Reliability Capacity such that, in the event the Real-Time Market awards the incremental or decremental Bids corresponding to the Reliability Capacity Awards, the conversion of the Reliability Capacity in the market would not result in flows exceeding Transmission Constraints and scheduling limits, including EDAM Transfer limits.

+The RUC optimization distributes an EDAM Entity’s RUC procurement target to the Demand Locations within each EDAM Entity based on distribution factors derived from historical and/or forecasted information that reflect the relative contributions of Demand to the RUC procurement targets.

+31.5.5.2 The RUC Optimization

 The RUC optimization will select RUC Capacity and produce nodal RUC Prices by minimizing total Bid cost based on RUC Availability Bids and Start-Up, Minimum Load Bids and Transition Costs.
-If RUC cannot schedule sufficient capacity to meet the RUC Procurement Target, a RUC Award or RUC Schedule will be issued to imports providing RA Capacity for the full amount of their RA Capacity.
+If RUC cannot schedule sufficient capacity to meet the RUC procurement targets specified in Section 31.5.3, the CAISO may issue a RUC Award or RUC Schedule to imports providing RA Capacity for the full amount of their RA Capacity.
 RUC will not consider Start-Up, Minimum Load Bids, or Transition Costs for resources already committed in the IFM.
-The RUC Capacity of a resource is the incremental amount of capacity selected in RUC above the resource’s Day-Ahead Schedule.
-The resource’s Day-Ahead Schedule plus its RUC Capacity comprise the resource’s RUC Schedule.
 The CAISO will only issue RUC Start-Up Instructions to resources committed in RUC that must receive a Start-Up Instruction in the Day-Ahead in order to be available to meet Real-Time Demand.
 RUC Schedules will be provided to Scheduling Coordinators even if a RUC Start-Up Instruction is not issued at that time.
-RUC shall not Shut Down resources scheduled through the IFM and RUC will not commit a Multi-Stage Generating Resource to a lower MSG Configuration that is unable to support the Energy scheduled in the IFM.
-If the RUC process cannot find a feasible solution given the resources committed in the IFM, the RUC process will adjust constraints as described in Section 31.5.4 to arrive at a feasible solution that accommodates all the resources committed in the IFM, and any necessary de-commitment of IFM committed units shall be effectuated through an Exceptional Dispatch.31.5.6 Eligibility for RUC Compensation
+RUC shall not Shut Down resources scheduled through the IFM but RUC may commit a Multi-Stage Generating Resource to a lower MSG Configuration.
+If the RUC process cannot find a feasible solution given the resources committed in the IFM, the RUC process will adjust constraints as described in Section 31.5.4 to arrive at a feasible solution that accommodates all the resources committed in the IFM, and any necessary de-commitment of IFM committed units shall be effectuated through an Exceptional Dispatch.

+31.5.5.3 Limitations on RUC Awards

+A RUC Award is limited to a resource’s 60-minute ramp capability.
+A RUC Award to a specific resource only can consist of RCU or RCD, and not both.
+RUC shall not Shut Down resources scheduled through the IFM.
+RUC shall not provide a RUC Award to a Multi-Stage Generating Resource that would require it to make an infeasible transition from the MSG Configuration applicable to its Day-Ahead Schedule to the MSG Configuration applicable to meeting the requirements of the potential RUC Award.

+The RUC optimization applies a capacity constraint such that the sum of awards for Energy, upward Ancillary Services, IRU, and RCU does not exceed the resource’s Upper Economic Limit or, in the case of an Eligible Intermittent Resource, the forecasted output based on the forecast referenced in Section 34.1.6.

+The RUC optimization only awards a RUC Award to a storage resource using the Non-Generator Resource model to the extent its modeled state of charge can support such schedule or award.

+31.5.6 Eligibility for RUC Compensation